mdyx/News-Recommender-Favors-Liberal/README.md

 # News-Recommender-Favors-Liberal

-Here are codes for the paper News Recommender Favors Liberals: Estimating Algorithmic Bias through Causal Inference.
+Here are data and codes for the paper News Recommender Favors Liberals: Estimating Algorithmic Bias through Causal Inference.

 ## Dataset